wendy6569/Momentum-Analysis/README.md

 Momentum Analysis

 This is a set of algorithm which provides momentum analysis from 20 years of historic results.
+Developed in postgreSQL environment.

 Final output tables: